 Have any countries ever had their embassy in Jerusalem?

 Yes.
-Before 1980 a number of countries, like the Netherlands and Costa Rica, did.
+Before 1980 a number of countries did, including the Netherlands and Costa Rica.

 Right.
 So what happened?

 In July of 1980, Israel passed a law that declared Jerusalem the united capital of Israel.
 The United Nations Security Council responded with a resolution condemning Israel’s annexation of East Jerusalem and declared it a violation of international law.

 So countries moved their embassies out of the city?

 Correct.
 In 2006, Costa Rica and El Salvador were the last to move their embassies out of Jerusalem, joining the rest of the world in locating their embassies in Tel Aviv.